-Sylvan’s study skills program in Connecticut can help ensure your son or daughter is fully prepared for increasing school workloads and the forthcoming challenges of college.
+Help ensure your son or daughter is prepared for the growing workloads of school and the upcoming challenges of college with Sylvan’s study skills program in Connecticut.
 Our program, which is tailored for kids and teens in grades 4-12, focuses on the kind of life management, critical thinking and problem solving skills needed to manage schoolwork and organize busy schedules more effectively.
-As your child develops life-long skills that he or she can put to use in school and beyond, his or her confidence will soar!
-We're ready to equip your child for success: simply contact your local Sylvan in Connecticut to get started or to find out more.
+You'll see a noticeable confidence boost as your child gets to grips with life-long tools and techniques that can be used at school at beyond!
+So don't delay: contact your local Sylvan in Connecticut now to make sure your child is equipped for success.

 A Smart Approach to a Brighter Future

-Greater achievements need a solid foundation.
+Strong foundations are vital for long-term success.
 So our study skills program in Connecticut is all about the kind of transferable skills and strategies that can be applied immediately in the classroom — as well as in college and professional settings later on.
-Because we see the bigger picture, we're always dedicated to instilling lifelong knowledge that can help your son or daughter thrive personally and academically.
-Help your child take on any challenge with confidence: find out how we can enhance his or her skillset (and confidence!) to the next level.
+At Sylvan, we're always mindful of the bigger picture, so we're dedicated to teaching lifelong knowledge that helps to ensure your son or daughter's lasting personal and academic success.
+Learn how we can help your child push his or her skillset (and confidence!) to the next level.

-- Organizational methods for completing homework assignments and establishing an efficient personal study area.
+- Organizational methods for setting up an effective personal study area and tackling homework.